-Today, Snøhetta has grown to become an internationally renowned practice of architecture, landscape architecture, interior architecture, product- and brand design, with more than 200 employees from 30 different nations and subsidiaries in Oslo, New York, Innsbruck, San Francisco, Singapore, Adelaide, Paris and Stockholm.
+Today, Snøhetta is an internationally known practice of architecture, landscape architecture, interior architecture, product- and brand design, with more than 200 employees from 30 different nations and subsidiaries in Oslo, New York, Innsbruck, San Francisco, Singapore, Adelaide, Paris and Stockholm.
 Thorsen leads the office in Oslo.

-Along with his partners the studio has completed a diverse range of international prize-winning projects, including the bibliotheca alexandrina in Egypt, the national norwegian opera and ballet in Oslo, and the national september 11 memorial museum pavilion in New York City.
+The studio has completed a diverse range of international prize-winning projects, including the Bibliotheca Alexandrina in Egypt, the National Norwegian Opera and Ballet in Oslo, and the National September 11 Memorial Museum Pavilion in New York City.

 As a member of the Norwegian Architectural Association (NAL), Thorsen has served on their design competition committee and also as a juror on other various design competitions in Europe.
-From 2004 until 2008, Kjetil Trædal Thorsen has been a professor at the Institute for Experimental Studies in Architecture of the University of Innsbruck.
+From 2004 until 2008, he has been a professor at the Institute for Experimental Studies in Architecture of the University of Innsbruck.

 With completing her architectural studies at AHO in 1996, she and her partner, the Austrian architect Reinhard Kropf, founded the office HELEN & HARD in her hometown Stavanger, Norway.
 The office now has around 30 employees from 10 different nations and another subsidiary in Oslo.

-HELEN & HARD also completed a divers range of prize-winning projects, such as the Norway Pavilion at the Expo Shanghai (2010) or the student housing in soerhauggata (2015).
+HELEN & HARD also completed a diverse range of prize-winning projects, such as the Norway Pavilion at the Expo Shanghai (2010) and the student housing in Soerhauggata (2015).